+The Marten Transport, Ltd. 2015 Equity Incentive Plan was adopted by the Board and our stockholders in 2015 and has since been a principal component of our compensation program.
 The 2015 plan provides for the grant of incentive and non-statutory stock options, stock appreciation rights, or SARs, restricted stock, restricted stock units, or RSUs, performance awards, stock bonuses and other stock-based awards.
-Subject to adjustment, the maximum number of shares of common stock authorized for issuance under the 2015 plan is 800,000 shares.

 The Board of Directors and Compensation Committee believe the 2015 plan provides a means to attract and retain qualified individuals to perform services for our Company, by providing incentive compensation for such individuals that is linked to the growth and profitability of our Company and increases in stockholder value, and aligning the interests of such individuals with the interests of our stockholders through opportunities for equity participation in our Company.
+On February 26, 2019, the Board approved, upon recommendation of the Compensation Committee, an amendment to the 2015 plan, subject to approval by our stockholders at the annual meeting and directed that such amendment be submitted to our stockholders for approval.